OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ## Example application

-We're using the [Random Quotes web application](https://github.com/octopussamples/randomquotes) as the example in this migration guide.
+We're using the [Random Quotes](https://github.com/octopussamples/randomquotes) web application as the example in this migration guide.
 This is a web application which retrieves and displays famous quotes randomly.
 It has an ASP.NET front end with a SQL Server backend.
 It is a simple application however it helps illustrate the changes required without becoming overhwelming.

-NOTE: This is a web application build on ASP.NET however it could be a Spring Boot Java or Ruby on Rails application.
+NOTE: This is a web application build on ASP.NET however it could be a Spring Boot Java web app or Ruby on Rails application.
 We're focusing on the changes to the deployment process so the tech stack is less important.

 ## Deployment process: before and after